 Wiki Novelty and Counter-Arguments

-CMMI, BSIMM, NIST CSF — all document the trade-offs and counter-positions in their own appendices.
-Until this page existed, the wiki did not.
-This page is the explicit “where a skeptic would push back” appendix the framework needed before peer review.
+Mature frameworks acknowledge their critics.
+CMMI, BSIMM, and NIST CSF all document their trade-offs and counter-positions in their own appendices.
+This page is that appendix: where a serious skeptic would push back on the wiki’s load-bearing theses, and how the wiki answers.

 Part 1 — What’s actually new in the wiki